serverlesssched-submission/sophon/README.md

 # Sophon Serverless Scheduler

 ## Build
-Sources of Vanilla OpenWhisk, Vanilla w/ container stub, Sophon, and Sophon w/ container stub are in `vanilla`, `stub-vanilla`, `sophon`, and `stub-sophon`, respectively.
+Sources of Vanilla OpenWhisk, Vanilla w/ container stub, Sophon, and Sophon w/ container stub are in `vanilla`, `vanilla-stub`, `sophon`, and `sophon-stub`, respectively.

 In the source directory, run `./gradlew distDocker -x test` to build.